Mrian07/Proyeksi/docs/installation-and-operations/installation/docker/README.md

 #### Launching

-Once you made any necessary adjustments to the `openproject-stack.yml` you are ready to launch the stack.
+Once you made any necessary adjustments to the `proyeksiapp-stack.yml` you are ready to launch the stack.

 ```
-docker stack deploy -c openproject-stack.yaml openproject
+docker stack deploy -c proyeksiapp-stack.yaml proyeksiapp
 ```

 Once this has finished you should see something like this when running `docker service ls`: